 His glasses shattered.
 Ribbons were all that remained of his fancy pants.
 The remnants of his shirt fell to shreds along with his tie and vest.
-It revealed a surprisingly muscular body that even the demoness had to internally admit she was impressed and perhaps even a little aroused with his physique.
+This revealed a surprisingly muscular body that even the demoness had to internally admit impressed her and perhaps even a little aroused her.

 Several zombies were flung aside.
 Others were punched away.
 A small path was formed toward the center of the cemetery.
-There still wasn’t enough room to move but it was enough for him to find a path.
+There still was barely enough room to move but it was enough for him to find a path.

 He reached his destination.

-Gregory’s bag was being dragged by one of the zombie’s feet.
+Gregory’s satchel was being dragged by one of the zombie’s feet.

-He punched the zombie across the face with a night’s worth of rage went behind it.
-The decomposing creature hit the ground with a resounding slosh against the muddy floor.
-Though the creature was able to near-instantly lift himself back to his feet, the blow removed him from the bag.
+He punched the zombie across the face with a night’s worth of rage behind it.
+The decomposing creature hit the ground with a resounding slosh against the muddy surface.
+Though the creature was able to near-instantly lift himself back to his feet, the blow removed him from the satchel.

-Gregory frantically opened the bag and grabbed some vials.
+Gregory frantically opened the satchel and grabbed some vials.
 He randomly slammed them against the ground.
 There was no time for a meticulous search.
-His lack of corrective vision implements made reading the labels impossible anyway.
+Losing his glasses made reading the labels impossible anyway.

 Ten were destroyed but none of them were the ones he needed.
 Fifteen more were smashed, then twenty.
-He was regretted lazily taking his bag with him with everything in it as opposed to carrying only what he required.
+He regretted lazily taking his satchel with him with everything in it as opposed to carrying only what he required.

 The mass of rotted bodies closed in on him.
 Everything he endured would be in vain if he did not find it soon.